chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_data_release_info.md

 * Published online every six months for public access, starting on May 15, 2023.
 * Available for public access for at least 5 years upon publication.

-The latest LTS Census data release is the default opened by the APIs and recognized as `census_version = "stable"`.
+The most recent LTS Census data release is the default opened by the APIs and recognized as `census_version = "stable"`.
 To open previous LTS Census data releases, you can directly specify the version via its build date `census_version = "[YYYY]-[MM]-[DD]"`.

 Python